 Just keep in mind that obvious steps are not necessary.
-For example, you don't need to specify: Open the app and Log in, unless the problem is directly related to these actions.
+For example, you don't need to specify: Open the app and Log in unless the problem is directly related to these actions.

-Be sure to describe the expected result according to the technical task, design, test cases outcome, or the opinion of the tester.
+Be sure to describe the expected result according to the technical task, design, test cases outcomes, or the opinion of the tester.
 This way, the developer will know exactly what to focus on and won't waste their time searching for the necessary information.